carpentries/lesson-development-training/episodes/11-exercises.md

 if this is well done, you may stop worrying about the audience.
 Create LOs for the specific audience and create assessments for specific LOs."*

-\- Dr. Allegra Via, Carpentries Instructor Trainer
+\- Dr. Allegra Via, The Carpentries Instructor Trainer

 ::::::::::::::::::::::::::::::::::::::::::::::::::